Hoyg/azuredevopslabs/labs/vstsextend/tomcat/readme.md

 ## Summary

-In this lab, you have learnt how to deploy a Tomcat based Java application with MySQL database on Azure with Azure Pipelines.
+In this lab, you have learnt how to deploy a Tomcat based Java application with MySQL database on Azure with the Azure Pipelines.